appium/appium/README.md

 Fork the Appium repo ( [https://github.com/appium/appium](https://github.com/appium/appium) ), then clone your fork.

-From your local repo clone's command prompt, install these packages using the following commands (if you didn't install node using homebrew, you might have to run npm with sudo privs):
+From your local repo's command prompt, install these packages using the following commands (if you didn't install node using homebrew, you might have to run npm with sudo privileges):

     npm install -g mocha
     npm install -g grunt-cli